 - What assumptions are being made about individuals’ current capability and future potential?

 - Are different standards applied to some people or groups?

-Organizations should also help managers and teams evaluate the practices and policies that create the structures for how work gets done and shape the employee experience — and look for ways that unconscious bias creeps in.
-Scheduling, opportunities for networking, social norms, and flexible work arrangements are some potential areas for rethinking and improvement.
-Increasing flexibility will almost certainly boost productivity, too.
+Organizations should also help managers and teams evaluate the practices and policies that create the structures for how work gets done and shape the employee experience — and look for ways that bias creeps in.
+Are there ways to move beyond bias at your organization?
+Consider unspoken norms, scheduling, networking opportunities, and work arrangements — all potential areas for rethinking and improvement.

 5. Go deeper on identity.
 The concept of social identity can help people understand similarities and differences and their impact on the workplace.
 Social identity comprises the parts of a person’s identity that come from belonging to groups, including (but not limited to) age, ethnicity, race, religion, gender, sexual orientation, nationality, education, physical ability, and socioeconomic status.
 It fuels our distinct perspective and unique value, and often defines sources of power and privilege.

 Much of inequity is driven by long-established structures, unconscious assumptions, and experiences tied to social identity.

 Through communication, EDI / DEI training, and conversation, people can learn to recognize how their own social identity subtly influences the way they interact with others or the biases they unconsciously hold.
 They can also learn and consider how the dynamics of social identity may be shaping others’ experiences.

 By defining diversity through a lens of social identity, all employees have a way to put themselves into a discussion of diversity, equity, and inclusion.